fbpx

 Nestled in the ridges of Mansiri Himal in Nepal’s Gorkha District, Mount Manaslu Expedition stands as the eighth-highest peak in the world.
 This climbable wonder reaches an impressive altitude of 8,163 meters within the awe-inspiring Manaslu Himal.
 As climbers ascend, they encounter moderately angled snow slopes on the North-East Face before tackling a steep snow arc that leads to the summit.

-In 1956, Tsuneo Ichimanishi (Japan) and Gyalzen Norbu (Sherpa) achieved the historic first ascent of Manaslu.
+Manaslu, standing at 8,163 meters (26,781 feet), was first summited on May 9, 1956, by a Japanese team led by Toshio Imanishi and Gyalzen Norbu Sherpa.
+They achieved the historic first ascent of Manaslu Climbing Expedition.
+The climb was notable for its difficulty and the high level of skill required.
 Presently, numerous routes present climbers with opportunities to conquer this majestic peak.
 The Manaslu Expedition offers an unforgettable experience, characterized by a blend of challenging technical sections and captivating surroundings.

 For those seeking a more accessible eight-thousander, Mount Manaslu proves an excellent choice.
 While boasting considerable altitude, it evokes a less daunting atmosphere compared to peaks like Kanchenjunga or Everest.
 Considering the favorable success rates of Manaslu ascents, climbers stand a strong chance of reaching the summit.